Is First Week required?

 May I bring my spouse, fiancée, parent, children, best friend, etc, along to First Week?

 First Week activities will take a lot of your attention.
 You and your peers will get the most of the hours spent at First Week if your family or friends are absent from the “core times” you spend with your small group.
-Everyone is welcome to attend worship services and the closing community lunch.
+Everyone is welcome to attend worship services and the Sunday evening (Aug 25) community picnic.
 There are many opportunities during the academic year for members of your family and friends to join the Luther community in worship, meals, service, fun and learning.

 Any other insider hints for First Week?